When it comes to forming a UK limited company, there is no restriction on nationality or location of the director or shareholder of the firm.

 What other responsibilities do I have as a UK limited company?

-Your company must deliver a confirmation statement at least once a year, even if it is dormant or non-trading.
-The confirmation statement has replaced the annual statement in the UK, and is due every 12 months and has to be filed to the Companies House.
+Although you are a non-UK resident, you’ll still follow the same rules and responsibilities to running your business as those in the UK.
+This means that your firm must deliver a confirmation statement at least once a year, even if it is dormant or non-trading.
+The confirmation statement has replaced the annual statement in the UK, and is due every 12 months and has to be filed to Companies House.

-You can file a confirmation statement up to 14 days after the due date, however, it’s a criminal offence for failure to file the confirmation statement within 14 days of the end of the review period.
+You can file a confirmation statement up to 14 days after the due date.
+However, it’s a criminal offence not to file the confirmation statement within 14 days of the end of the review period.
 If you don’t do this, the company and its directors may be prosecuted.

 Limited companies also need to provide financial statements for the past accounting year.
-If your company is dormant, you have to file dormant company accounts.
+If your firm is dormant, you have to file dormant company accounts.

 Statutory accounts must include:

-• a ‘balance sheet’, which shows the value of everything the company owns, owes and is owed on the last day of the financial year;
+- a ‘balance sheet’, which shows the value of everything the business owns, owes and is owed on the last day of the financial year

-• a ‘profit and loss account’, which shows the company’s sales, running costs and the profit or loss it has made over the financial year;
+- a ‘profit and loss account’, which shows the firm’s sales, running costs and the profit or loss it has made over the financial year

-You might have to include an auditor’s report depending on the size of your company.
-It is necessary for the balance sheet to have the name and signature of a director on it.
+You might have to include an auditor’s report depending on the size of your business.
+It’s necessary for the balance sheet to have the name and signature of a director on it.

 First accounts are due 21 months after a company incorporation date and then all subsequent accounts have up to 9 months plus 1 day from your Accounting Reference Date.
 If you file it late, Companies House can levy a penalty.